enes

 1. Purpose

-Furthermore, this Policy aims to comply with Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data (hereinafter, GDPR), as well as with Organic Law 3/2018 of 5 December on the Protection of Personal Data and the Guarantee of Digital Rights (hereinafter, LOPDGDD).
+The purpose of this Privacy Policy is to comply with Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, hereinafter GDPR, and Organic Law 3/2018, of 5 December, on Personal Data Protection and Guarantee of Digital Rights, hereinafter LOPDGDD.

 3. How can you contact the Data Protection Officer?

-Our company has appointed a Data Protection Officer (DPO), registered with the General Registry of the Spanish Data Protection Agency, to whom data subjects may address any complaints or inquiries regarding how our company processes their personal data.
+Our entity has appointed a Data Protection Officer, to whom data subjects may address any complaints or queries regarding how our entity processes their personal data.
+You may contact them in writing, indicating the name of our entity or trade name, followed by your complaint or query, at:

 BUSINESS ADAPTER, S.L.